Kid's Emergency Dentistry in Roanoke

 Care When Your Child Needs It Most

 If your child is experiencing a dental emergency, it’s important to get help from a dentist right away.
 Whether your little one has a nagging toothache or they damaged a tooth in an accident We Care Dental Care is here to help!
-We offer same-day appointments during office hours to accommodate emergency cases, sedation for extreme pain, and compassionate solutions to get your child back to optimal dental health.
+We accommodate emergency cases, sedation for extreme pain, and compassionate solutions to get your child back to optimal dental health.

 What Should I Do If my Child has A Dental Emergency?

-The first thing you should do is schedule an emergency appointment or come in right away.
-You can reach us at (540) 427-7274 to schedule a same-day appointment or let us know that you’re on your way to our office.
+The first thing you should do is schedule an emergency appointment.
+You can reach us at (540) 427-7274 to schedule an appointment.
 If your child’s tooth has been knocked out, rinse it gently with warm water and replace it in the socket.
 If this is uncomfortable for your child or you’re worried about them swallowing the tooth, you can put it in a small container with milk or your child’s saliva.
 The point is to not allow the tooth to dry out.
 Lost dental work, such as fillings or crowns, should also be rinsed and brought to your appointment.

 Bleeding can be treated with clean gauze or cotton balls and gentle pressure.
 It should slow down or stop within 1-2 hours.
 Discomfort and inflammation can be treated with an over-the-counter NSAID like Tylenol (acetaminophen) and Motrin (ibuprofen).
 Don’t use aspirin, as it will prevent proper clotting.
 Ice packs can also be applied externally to reduce pain and swelling.
-Once you’ve treated pain, bleeding and discomfort, come to our office as soon as possible.
+Once you’ve treated pain, bleeding and discomfort, give our office a call.

 What Counts As A Dental Emergency?

 Dental emergencies include injuries like a knocked-out (avulsed) tooth, but you should also seek immediate care if your child is experiencing a serious toothache.
 As a general rule, we define a dental emergency as any issue that is causing your child pain that you cannot treat on your own.
-If their issue fits these two criteria, you should see Dr. Burkitt right away for an emergency appointment.
+If their issue fits these two criteria, you should schedule an appointment with Dr. Burkitt.

 What Do I Do If My Child’s Dental Work Falls Out?